Woodburn Farmhouse, Roberton 17th May 2025

 This morning we took off mud flaps and spot lights from our Mini Cooper.

-This evening I won Charlie at Monopoly, purchasing houses on Mayfair and Pall Mall.
+I won Charlie at Monopoly this evening by buying homes on Mayfair and Pall Mall.

 23rd

-Supported Charlie during his appointment at Borders General Hospital; doctors are professional, it's a good hospital.
+Walked with Charlie to his appointment at Borders General Hospital; the doctors were nice, and it's a good hospital.

 22nd